 Hospice Care Everywhere – End of Life Care for People Experiencing Homelessness

-People experiencing homelessness can find accessing end of life care to be challenging for.
+People experiencing homelessness can find accessing end of life care to be challenging.
 St Gemma’s has launched a project aimed at improving access to palliative care for people who are homeless in Leeds.

 Despite the ongoing pressures of managing a pandemic, St Gemma’s has continued to innovate and reach out to groups and individuals in the community who may need our care but can’t easily access it.
 We have identified that people experiencing homelessness rarely receive palliative or end of life care, despite often having complex needs and health problems.